 Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

-In the past, I didn’t give contact forms much attention.
-It was a sub-secondary didn’t-care-about-it page when I had a lot more to worry about.
+In the past, we didn’t give contact forms much attention.
+It was a sub-secondary didn’t-care-about-it page when we had much more to worry about.

-Then, I ran some tests on removing a single form field and found this one change boosted my conversions by 26%.
+Then, we ran some tests on removing a single form field and found this one change boosted our conversions by 26%.

 A 26% lift may not seem impressive to some, but from an annual perspective, that one change grew revenue well into six figures.

-If you know anything about me, you know I’m obsessed with split testing.
-I kept testing, kept tweaking, and kept optimizing my contact page.
-With every test, I learned some new lessons.
+If you know anything about me, you know we’re obsessed with split testing.
+We kept testing, tweaking and optimizing our contact page.
+With every test, We learned some new lessons.

-Here’s my big takeaway: Getting people to contact you is valuable.
+Here’s our big takeaway: Getting people to contact you is valuable.
 Making it easy for them to contact you is even better.

 Why?
 Because these are warm leads.

-Anything you do to move qualified leads into your funnel is a smart move.
+Anything you do to move qualified leads into your funnel is smart.

 How do you turn your boring ol’ contact page into a massive lead magnet?

-Let me give you the perspective-setting intro, then we’ll dive into some tricks.
+Let us give you the perspective-setting intro, and then we’ll dive into some tricks.

 Shift perspective to focus on the right things

-When marketers are examining their funnels, they typically look at everything under a microscope, especially calls to action (CTAs).
+Marketers who examine their funnels typically look at everything under a microscope, especially calls to action (CTAs).

 There’s this huge drive to make sure CTAs are perfect.
 So we change, test, retest, compare samples, examine confidence levels, play with colors, and test some more until we feel like our landing pages are kicking ass and taking names.

-Do a search for conversion optimization case studies, and you’ll see what I’m talking about:
+Do a search for conversion optimization case studies, and you’ll see what we’re talking about:

-I searched and came up with pages of landing page, sales page, ecommerce and opt-in case studies.
+We searched and came up with pages of landing pages, sales pages, ecommerce and opt-in case studies.